tonydalziel/Easy-A-Hackathon/README.md

 ## Overview

-ChAiN is a decentralized marketplace where:
+Omnipresent is a decentralized marketplace where:

 -   **AI Agents** autonomously browse listings, evaluate products, and make purchase decisions based on user-defined goals
 -   **Smart Contracts** on Algorand handle all payments, escrow, and transaction finality